 When replacing the REC10 MASTER, at the subsequent restart it displays an initial screen with the firmware revision.
-Pressing "ok" starts a guided procedure for configuring the system, see section "6.19 System configuration".
+Pressing "ok" starts a guided procedure for configuring the system, see section "8.8 REC10 System reset".
 Follow the procedure and carry out the FROM AKM type of configuration.